hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 One way to *automate the creation of objects* is to use the **factory function pattern**.
 A factory function returns an object with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them as arguments.
 Factory functions instantiate and return a new object in the function body.
 They let us create new objects based on a predefined template.

+#### 1.2.1 Advantages / Disadvantages of Factory Functions

+- Advantages
+  1. Reuse code (reduces repetitive code)
-Factory functions provide a way to 1) reuse code and they 2) return objects that represent data of a specific type.
+  2. Create objects that represent data of a specific type

-However, they have two significant downsides:
+  3. Allows for self-referential methods using the `this` keyword

+- Disadvantages
   1. There is no way to inspect an object and learn whether we created it with a factory function.
-That effectively *makes it impossible to identify the specific "type" of the object*; at best, you can only determine that an object has some specific characteristics.
+     - That effectively *makes it impossible to identify the specific "type" of the object*; at best, you can only determine that an object has some specific characteristics.
+     - Not compatible with the `instanceof` operator to determine type.

   2. Every object created with a factory function has a full copy of all the methods.
 That's **redundant**, and it can place a heavy load on system memory.

-#### 1.2.1 Factory Function Example 1 - `createCar`
+#### 1.2.2 Factory Function Example 1 - `createCar`

 ```js
 function createCar(make, model, year) {